Combat strategies

 So first let’s remember that I’m not a doctor or a shrink or anything like that.
 But this is what I have learnt during my fight with the dark side.
 Because I’m in Australia, I know about stuff that is available here.
 If you are in another country and you can point people to the right places to get help, please leave info in the comments.

-1. Diabetics need insulin - and depressed people need anti-depressants.
-You need to see a doctor, that’s the very first step.
+Diabetics need insulin – and some depressed people need anti-depressants.
+You need to see a doctor who will decide if medication is what you require, that’s the very first step.
 You can fight this without the drugs, but it will be a lot harder.
-And nobody would tell a diabetic - oh don’t worry, you don’t really need insulin, just push yourself a bit harder, you’ll survive.
-The chemicals in your brain are out of whack, and no amount of pushing, hoping, or begging is going to fix that.
-It is ok to take the drugs your doctor prescribes.
+And nobody would tell a diabetic – oh don’t worry, you don’t really need insulin, just push yourself a bit harder, you’ll survive.

-So now we’ve covered seeing a doctor, which is going to get you on the way out of that dark hole, and we’ve covered the possiblities as far as talking to someone, which is useful to admit you are in the dark hole and talk about what it is like in there, and strategies to get yourself out of there.
-But now what?
-Now, you have to put in a little effort towards your own recovery.
-The two things above won’t magically fix it on their own.
-So what can you do?
-Lots of things, but here’s the stuff that worked for me.
+So now we’ve covered seeing a doctor, which is going to get you on the way out of that dark hole, we’ve talked about creating a mental health plan, and we’ve covered other possibilities as far as talking to someone.
+It is so useful to admit you are in the dark hole and talk about what it is like in there, and strategies to get yourself out of there.

 Get out of the house.